 By providing funding to our pediatric partners, our Pediatric Hospital Support Program encourages healing by allowing them to implement their most critical and crucial programs – addressing the unique needs of their patients.
-Since the program’s inception in 1996, we have awarded over $14.8 million to 818 projects throughout the tri-state area.
+Since the program’s inception in 1996, we have awarded over $15.1 million to 845 projects.

 Many partners request funding for creative therapies, as they also contribute to the healing process.